balancer/scaffold-balancer-v3/README.md

 📱 Open http://localhost:3000 to see the app.

+### Set Environment Variables

+In order to deploy new custom pool contracts on sepolia and execute scripts, you must set a `DEPLOYER_PRIVATE_KEY` at the path `packagages/hardhat/.env` (And your PK must have testnet sepolia ETH)

 ## Checkpoint 1: 🌊 Create A Custom Pool

 ### 1.1 Write a Custom Pool Contract